 - Nine of the twelve prerequisite courses are used to calculate the science prerequisite GPA.
 These nine courses are:

-- Biology I & II with lab (or a second, higher-level biology course; 8 semester hours total)
+- Biology I & II with lab (or a second, higher-level biology course; 8 semester hours/ 12 quarter hours total)

-- Chemistry I & II with lab (8 semester hours total)
+- Chemistry I & II with lab (8 semester hours / 12 quarter hours total)

-- Physics I & II with lab (8 semester hours total)
+- Physics I & II with lab (8 semester hours / 12 quarter hours total)

-- Human Anatomy / A&P I with lab (4 semester hours)
+- Human Anatomy / A&P I with lab (4 semester / 6 quarter hours)

-- Human Physiology / A&P II with lab (4 semester hours)
+- Human Physiology / A&P II with lab (4 semester/ 6 quarter hours)

-These courses should be appropriate for majors in that discipline.
-A combined Anatomy & Physiology I and II with labs (8 hours total) is acceptable.
+- These courses should be appropriate for majors in that discipline.
+Applicants should have either combined Anatomy & Physiology I and II with labs or separate Human Anatomy & Human Physiology courses with labs (8 semester hours / 12 quarter hours total).
 Online courses are acceptable.